romaricdrigon/MetaYaml/README.md

 array(
     'name' => 'test', // name of current node, from the choice key in the schema 'node' => array(
-        '_is_choice' => 'true', // important : so we know next keys are choices
-        0 => array(
+        '_is_choice' => 'true', // important: so we know next keys are choices 0 => array(
             '_type' => 'array' // and so on, for first choice ),